Self-awareness for emotional intelligence

 Why this matters

-• Aware of their own emotional reactions
+• Aware of others’ emotional reactions

 • Skilled at differentiating among a range of emotional states